 Most of this process is fairly traditional.
 The main difference is that we are using our understanding of the target users and top scenarios to determine how to communicate the tasks effectively on a human level.
 Scenarios and communication drive the process.
 At best, traditional design processes discover that communication accidentally.
-Here we are doing it deliberately, and saving a whole lot of time and money by doing so.
+Instead of focusing on a mechanical solution and hoping to stumble across a usable human solution, let’s flip that and start with an intuitive, human solution and make it work mechanically.
+And save a whole lot of time and money by doing so.

 Some evaluation techniques to consider: